-Library Name App Ratio SS-API types
+Library Name App Ratio SS-API types []

 Flurry 19.9% LOC, INT, RDI

 GoogleAds 15.9% ANI, INT, RDI, SMS, VIB, WAK

 Google Analytics 9.8% INT

 Millennial Media 9.3% LOC, ANI, CAM, INT, CON,

 RDI, VIB

 TapJoy 9.1% ANI, INT, RDI

 AdMob 7.2% LOC, INT, CON, RDI

 AdWhirl 6.9% LOC, ANI, INT, RDI

-Mobclix 3.7% LOC, ANI, BAT, CAM, FLA, INT,
+Mobelix 3.7% LOC, ANI, BAT, CAM, FLA, INT,

 CAL, CON, RDI, SMS, VIB

-^{} The abbreviations of these SS-API types are given in Table IV.
+The abbreviations of these SS-API types are given in Table III.

-By tracking the code regions of these libraries, our static analysis tools are able to determine the origin of the SS-API calls in each application.
-We can then identify the types of SS-APIs used in each third-party library on both platforms, which are shown in Table VII and Table VIII.
-The data from these two tables clearly indicate that libraries on iOS turn to access more SS-API types compared to Android third-party libraries.
+SS-APIs used in each third-party library on both platforms, which are shown in Table VI and Table VII.
+The data from these two tables clearly indicate that libraries on iOS turn to access more SS-API types compared to Android thirdparty libraries.
 Thus, the SS-API usage difference for those cross-platform applications is indeed partially caused by the difference of third-party libraries.

-To quantify the influence of the third-party libraries on the SS-API usage difference between the two versions of crossplatform applications, for each SS-API type, we first identify those applications which access the corresponding SS-API type only on its iOS version, but not on Android version (which is the "Only on iOS" column in Table VI).
+To quantify the influence of the third-party libraries on the SS-API usage difference between the two versions of cross-platform applications, for each SS-API type, we first identify those applications which access the corresponding SS-API type only on its iOS version, but not on Android version (which is the "Only on iOS" column in Table V).
 For each of these applications, we then track the origins in the code which access the corresponding SS-APIs - either from the third-party libraries used in the application, or from the application's own code.
-The results are shown in the last two columns in Table VI.
-The two ratios in the "Lib/App Ratio" column represent the percentage of the applications that: (a) the third-party libraries used in the application access the corresponding SS-API type; (b) the application's own code access the corresponding SS-API type.
+The results are shown in the last two columns in Table V. The two ratios in the "Lib/App Ratio" column represent the percentage of the applications that: (a) the third-party libraries used in the application access the corresponding SS-API type; (b) the application's own code access the corresponding SS-API type.
 As can be seen from the table, the sum of these two ratios is more than 100%.
 This is because in some applications, SS-APIs belong to the same type are used both in the application's own code and in the third-party libraries.
-Thus, the last column in Table VI is given, which shows the percentage of applications, where the corresponding SS-API type is only used by the thirdparty libraries or application's own code.
+Thus, the last column in Table V is given, which shows the percentage of applications, where the corresponding SS-API type is only used by the thirdparty libraries or application's own code.

-From the results shown in Table VI, we can see that the third-party libraries do have certain impacts on the difference of the SS-API usage for cross-platform applications.
+From the results shown in Table V, we can see that the third-party libraries do have certain impacts on the difference of the SS-API usage for cross-platform applications.
 For example, 54% applications which use additional VIBRATE APIs on iOS is purely because of the third-party libraries used in these applications.
-And from Table VIII we can find the exact source - libraries such as GoogleAds, Millennial Media and Mobelix all use VIBRATE APIs.
-Thus, any application which includes these libraries will in turn use this
+And from Table VII we can find the exact source - libraries such as GoogleAds, Millennial Media and Mobclix all use VIBRATE APIs.
+Thus, any application which includes these libraries will in turn use this SS-API type.
+Similar links can be drawn from Table V and Table VII for other SS-API types such as READ_DEVICE_ID and READ_CONTACTS.